 Speaking of that home next door, how precisely does yours compare?
 You’ll need to emphasize what your home has that other houses in your neighborhood don’t.
 It could be anything from having two extra bedrooms to having a bigger backyard.
-Keep in mind that prospective buyers are comparing the houses against one another.
-(By the way, there are free tools out there that help you find out what your home’s value is.
-We just happen to have one right here.)
+Keep in mind that prospective buyers are comparing the houses against one another (by the way, there are free tools out there that help you find out what your home’s value is.
+Try our free home estimate tool.).
 Other homes may have certain (and seemingly smaller) things that make them more appealing and get them sold quickly.
 Don’t feel discouraged.
 Find the best features of your home and display them rather than trying to fix every tiny flaw.
-Plus, you never know; what you consider a flaw might be a selling point to a potential buyer!
+Plus, you never know, what you consider a flaw might be a selling point to a potential buyer!

 Have you made any updates?
 Feature those.
 When was the carpet replaced?
 How fresh is the paint?
 We’ll get to “upgrades” in a bit, but try to put those in the back of your mind for now.
 You don’t have to make your home completely new to get it sold, but it is important to call out all the special things.
 Home buyers want to hear about that new A/C you installed last summer, so tell them about it!
 All you need to do is hone in on the BEST features of your home and make those outweigh the possible flaws.
 Inventory your home for a weekend and take note of the traits that make your home a catch.
 Then shout about them from the rooftop!

 You shouldn’t settle for a low-ball offer, but at the same time, wild expectations that your home will sell for a trillion dollar does more harm than good.
 You’ll need to be realistic about your asking price and set the price according to current market standards.
 Otherwise, you’ll scare off potential buyers, and your home will sit on the market much longer.